What is a canonical tag? An explanation

-In 2009, Yahoo, Microsoft, and Google introduced a new link type named canonical, which would quickly become one of the most important tools for SEOs, and since 2012 has been labelled as the official web standard in RFC 9596.
-As a component of a link element, it is implemented in the HTML header of a webpage, which is the same location that the title and the meta description can be found.
-If the canonical link is embedded on a page, it refers to a specified default URL or URI, which is also referred to as a canonical URL and is used as an indexing source instead of the page.
+In 2009, Yahoo, Microsoft, and Google introduced the canonical tag, which would quickly become one of the most important SEO tools, and since 2012 has been labeled as the official web standard in RFC 9596.
+If a canonical link is embedded on a page, it refers to a specified standard URL or URI, which is also referred to as a canonical URL and should be used as the indexing source instead of this page.

-The canonical URL unites its own link popularity and reputation as well as that of the referenced pages – it generates a better ranking this way.
+The canonical URL combines its own link popularity and reputation as well as that of the referenced pages because it generates a better ranking this way.
 However, since the tagged URLs are not included in the index, there are no problems with duplicate content.
 The label is merely a recommendation to the search engines, indicating that the link attribute does not necessarily have to be included in the index.
-If the implementation is incomplete or flawed, there is even the risk that the entire site will be ignored, which is why it’s so important to use the canonical tag correctly.
+If it’s not implemented properly, there is even the risk that the entire site will be ignored, which is why it’s so important to use the canonical tag correctly.

 How does the canonical tag work?

-For the canonical tag to work, two things are required: firstly, you need the exact URL of the desired canonical page to be specified as the default resource.
-Secondly, you need a link element in which you can insert the canonical URL including the canonical statement.
-The corresponding code looks like this:
+For the canonical tag to work, two things are required.
+Firstly, you need the exact URL of the desired canonical page to be specified as the default resource.
+Secondly, you need a link element in which you can insert the canonical URL including the canonical directive.
+The following code shows an example of a canonical tag in action:

 <link rel="canonical" href="URL/URI of the canonical page">

 The link element, which has no closing tag in HTML, contains the attributes rel and href as the empty element.
 The former is needed to specify the relationship between the current and the linked document, while the latter indicates where the linked document is to be found.
-The values needed for this purpose can be found within the quotation marks: the rel value 'canonical' specifies that it’s dealing with a canonical URL, which is specified in the href attribute below:
+The values required for this purpose are enclosed within the quotation marks.
+The “canonical” rel-value indicates that the URL being linked is intended to be the canonical URL, which is specified in the href attribute below:

-So that the alternative pages reference the specified default resource, the code needs to be inserted into the header area of the respective HTML documents, as mentioned above.
-If the contents are not in HTML, for example, in the case of a PDF file, implementing them in the HTTP header is also possible.
+To ensure that the alternative pages now refer to the specified default resource, the code must be inserted into the head section of the respective HTML documents.
+If the contents are not in HTML format, such as with a PDF file, it is also possible to implement this in the HTTP header.
 This is logically associated with a somewhat different syntax:

 Link: <URL/URI of the canonical page>; rel="canonical"

-When does it make sense to use canonical instructions?
+When does it make sense to use canonical statements?

-By definition, the canonical tag isn’t a factor that search engines must necessarily include.
-By specifying a concrete, representative version for multiple content versions, you’re giving search application crawlers a helping hand, although you can’t always be sure that this is noticed.
+By definition, the canonical tag isn’t a factor that search engines must necessarily take into consideration.
 Since the code must also be implemented individually for each piece of multiple content and for each alternative URI, the question arises of whether the comparatively high effort is worth it.
 In the next few paragraphs, we will discuss four scenarios in which you should consider using the canonical tag.

 Content is distributed on dynamic URLs